HashimThePassionate/Python-For-Absolute-Beginners/README.md

 > # Python-course-for-beginner
-# Get your own copy of this repo
+## Get your own copy of this repository
 1. Navigate to your development directory on you machine
 2. Open a Git terminal
 3. Use the following commands to clone this repo: